 CCPG - California College Promise Grant

-The California Community College system offers a fee waiver program known as the California College Promise Grant (formerly known as Board of Governors Enrollment Fee Waiver or BOGW) for eligible California residents.
+The California Community College system offers a fee waiver program known as the California College Promise Grant, also referred to as CCPG (formerly known as Board of Governors Enrollment Fee Waiver or BOGW) for eligible California residents.
 The program may waive the enrollment fees for an eligible student.

-There are three types of California College Promise Grant (CCPG):
+What are the different types of California College Promise Grant (CCPG)?

 CCPG Method A